-As entrepreneurs we need to be constantly educating and inspiring ourselves to keep moving forward.
-I’ve found that the best way to do that is to learn from others— especially those who are passionate about what they do.
-Expert Interviews are my new way to share the wisdom of fellow artists, designers and experts in a variety of fields, to encourage and motivate you to make things happen in your own businesses.
+Expert Interviews are my new way to share the wisdom of fellow artists, designers, and experts in various fields, encouraging and motivating you to make things happen in your own businesses.

 What is your background in art + design?
 Are you formally educated or self-taught?